 - Preheat oven to 425 degrees.
 Line two 12-count muffin pans with cupcake liners, just enough for 16 muffins, and lightly spray the bottom of each liner with cooking spray.

-- In a another bowl, stir together the eggs, brown sugar, honey, oil, applesauce, lemon zest, and the drained pineapple juice.
+- In another bowl, stir together the eggs, brown sugar, honey, oil, applesauce, lemon zest, and the drained pineapple juice.
 Make a well in the dry ingredients, then pour in the wet ingredients and stir gently.
-Fold in the carrots, coconut, and Craisins (be sure to drain off the water) just until combined.
+Fold in the pineapple, carrots, coconut, and Craisins (be sure to drain off the water) just until combined.

 - Evenly divide the batter between the liners, filling them to the top.
 Bake at 425 degrees for 5 minutes.
 Without opening the oven door, reduce the oven temperature to 350 degrees and continue baking for another 18-20 minutes or until a toothpick inserted in the center comes out clean.

 - Remove from oven and allow muffins to cool for 10 minutes in the muffin tin before transferring to a wire rack.
 Drizzle warm muffins with honey cream cheese glaze and sprinkle more coconut and chopped pecans on top—gently pressing into the glaze—if desired.

 - In a small bowl, whisk together all the glaze ingredients until smooth.
 Drizzle over warm muffins.